 Fun fact: Freddie Mercury of Queen was born in Stone Town!
 There are several restaurants and bars around town that are dedicated to Mercury.
 Many will make bold claims of their connection to him, some being more authentic than others.

 The northern tip of Zanzibar is where much of the action takes place due in part to its excellent beaches that are visitable at all tides.
 Nungwi is the busiest village in this region and Kendwa is a close second.

-The eponymous beaches are obviously the biggest draws here.
+The beaches of Zanzibar are obviously the biggest draws.
 Some of the best budget accommodations in Zanzibar are on this part of the island as well.
 That said, you’ll also find some of the fancier beachside accommodation too.